algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/QSM3Exp.md

 In the best case, partition divides the sub-array in half at each step, resulting in <i>O(log n)</i> levels of recursion and <i>O(n log n)</i>
 complexity overall.
-In the worst case, partition divides the sub-array very unevenly at each step.
+While the worst case is still <i>O(n<sup>2</sup>)</i>, as for Basic Quicksort, the *Median of Three* strategy makes it extremely unlikely that partition will divide the sub-array unevenly at each step unevenly enough to give this behavior.

 The pivot element is either the largest or smallest element in the sub-array and one of the resulting partitions is always empty, resulting in <i>O(n<sup>2</sup>)</i> complexity.
 This occurs if the input is sorted or reverse-sorted.
 Refinements such